475 Park Avenue South, 6th Floor, New York, NY, 10016

 'I'm not aware of you taking my skin', says the artist's mother to the camera as it zooms in on her eye as close as the lens will allow.
 Taking My Skin tracks a dialogue between the artist and her mother.
 Their exchange ranges from narrating the filming process 'in the moment' to relations in an earlier time-- 'how long do you think it takes for a child to become separate?'
 Throughout the journey film spaces continuously dissolve and collapse only to separate again.
 Sometimes the artist is behind the camera, sometimes the mother, sometimes both simultaneously behind and in front or neither.
 Both perform, film, and alternately instruct, position and direct the other.
 Formally and thematically, the film is an exploration of closeness, of synching, and the threat his poses to the self.

-The Film-Makers’ Cooperative is the largest archive and distributor of independent and avant-garde films in the world.
-Created by artists in 1961 as the distribution branch of the New American Cinema Group, the Coop has more than 5,000 films, videotapes, and DVDs in its collection.
+The Film-Makers’ Cooperative (a.k.a.
+New American Cinema Group) is the largest archive and distributor of independent and avant-garde films in the world.
+Established in 1961 by a group of 22 path-breaking moving image artists (including Andy Warhol, Jonas Mekas, Shirley Clarke, and Stan Brakhage), the Coop has more than 5,000 films, videotapes, and DVDs in its collection.

-475 Park Ave South, 6th Floor, New York, NY, 10016
+475 Park Avenue South, 6th Floor, New York, NY, 10016

 Monday - Friday